xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/outputs/results/review/review_report_1.md

-**BEGIN REVIEW**

-**Paper Title:** Global Geopolitical Risk, Ambiguity, and Emerging Market Returns: Evidence from China **Paper ID:** geopoliticalAmb03_article
+## **Paper Title:** Global Geopolitical Risk, Ambiguity, and Emerging Market Returns: Evidence from China

+### Recommendation (Confidential to the Editor)

+- Major Revisions Required.
+- The paper addresses an important question with promising methodology, but causal identification, measurement robustness, and generalizability require additional analyses; resolving these will materially strengthen the contribution.

-### Part 1: Summary of the Paper
+### Summary

-This paper examines how global geopolitical risk (GPR) influences Chinese equity returns through two distinct uncertainty channels: volatility (risk) and ambiguity (Knightian uncertainty).
-The authors construct daily ambiguity measures using a cross-entropy/KL-divergence framework and assess their pricing in both time-series and cross-sectional settings, including mediation analysis to quantify the GPR→ambiguity→returns pathway and moderation by SOE status.
-The main findings are that GPR significantly raises financial ambiguity, ambiguity is negatively priced, and including ambiguity alongside volatility improves explanatory power.
-Evidence is assembled using time-series regressions for the CSI 300, Fama–MacBeth cross-sectional tests for constituents, and robustness checks, with heterogeneity explored through SOE moderation.
+The paper studies how global geopolitical risk affects Chinese equity returns via volatility and ambiguity.
+It builds a daily ambiguity measure using a cross-entropy/KL approach and tests pricing in time-series and cross-section, including mediation and SOE moderation.
+The results show GPR increases ambiguity, ambiguity is negatively priced, and adding ambiguity improves model fit.

-### Part 2: Major Comments
+### Major Comments

-1. The causal interpretation in the mediation analysis relies on strong assumptions and may be underidentified given potential confounders and timing frictions; tighten identification by aligning event-time windows, using plausibly exogenous instruments with validity checks, and reporting sensitivity to mediator endogeneity.
+1. The causal interpretation in the mediation analysis relies on strong assumptions and may be underidentified given potential confounders and timing frictions; clarify identification assumptions and timing choices, and provide a brief narrative explaining why the observed patterns are consistent with the intended causal pathway.
-2. The KL-based ambiguity measure depends on the choice of benchmark distributions and implicit stationarity across regimes; detail how benchmarks are selected, justify stationarity assumptions, and add concise robustness using alternative benchmark sets, rolling windows, and allowance for heavy tails.
+2. The KL-based ambiguity measure depends on the choice of benchmark distributions and implicit stationarity across regimes; explain the rationale for benchmark selection and stationarity, and add a short methodological note discussing how plausible alternative choices would affect interpretation.
-3. Frequency and timing alignment between daily GPR, ambiguity, realized volatility, and market/stock returns could introduce measurement mismatch; clarify timestamp conventions (local vs UTC), intraday aggregation rules, and lead–lag structures, and verify stability with close-to-close aligned variants.
+3. Frequency and timing alignment between daily GPR, ambiguity, realized volatility, and market/stock returns could introduce measurement mismatch; clearly state timestamp conventions (local vs UTC), intraday aggregation rules, and lead–lag considerations, and comment on why the chosen alignment is appropriate.
-4. The SOE moderation may reflect sample composition or correlated institutional features rather than a distinct cushion from ambiguity; consider alternative SOE definitions, matched-sample or simple balance checks, and add governance/liquidity controls to isolate the mechanism.
+4. The SOE moderation may reflect sample composition or correlated institutional features rather than a distinct cushion from ambiguity; define SOE classification precisely, summarize sample characteristics, and discuss the mechanism in text with supportive descriptive evidence.
-5. The contribution would benefit from clearer positioning of the ambiguity channel relative to volatility-focused frameworks; strengthen the narrative in the introduction and related work to articulate incremental insight and practical relevance without expanding the empirical scope.
+5. The contribution would benefit from clearer positioning of the ambiguity channel relative to volatility-focused frameworks; refine the introduction and related work to emphasize incremental insight and practical relevance, and tighten the discussion of empirical results accordingly.

-### Part 3: Minor Comments
+### Minor Comments

 - Clarify the sample period and exact trading days for all subsamples (pre-COVID vs COVID) with start/end dates.
 - Define all variables in table captions (e.g., “ΔAmbiguity”, “RV”) and specify units/frequencies.